GetStream/swiftui-spring-animations/README.md

 # Swiftui Spring Animations
-This repository serves as your reference for SwiftUI Spring Animations.
-It demonstrates use cases for the various types of spring animations and their parameters.
-No more guessing the values for the parameters of spring animations you create for your next iOS app.
-Enjoy!!!
+Unlock the secrets of iOS spring animations using SwiftUI.
+Learn all the SwiftUI spring animation types, understand their parameters, and discover how to create organic and fine-grained spring animations to enhance the user experience of your next iOS app.

 ![HSwiftUI spring animation parameters ](https://github.com/GetStream/swiftui-spring-animations/blob/main/Misc/springParameters.svg)